 Even as experts debate privacy concerns, China has found other uses for facial recognition technology which are controversial.
 It has been found that the nation is using the tech to distinguish between ethnic groups.
 In April, the New York Times reported that China was using a facial recognition system to track the Uighurs, a minority Muslim group that has been placed into detainment camps in Xinjiang.

-China is also looking into using to determine if a person can be identified as a Uighur.
+China is also looking into using DNA to determine if a person can be identified as a Uighur.
 This information is collected by authorities in Xinjiang under the country’s Population Registration Program, which the government claims is intended to protect “social stability.”
 Along with DNA samples, the program collects the fingerprints, iris scans, and blood types of all inhabitants in the region.

 The merging of these two technologies could be used to “hunt” people, warns Mark Munsterhjelm, an assistant professor at the University of Windsor in Ontario, Canada.
 If so, it will create a challenging state of affairs for trade partners with China, a nation that has been swift in opposing challenges over their treatment of the Uighurs.